neutron-simlab/CrystalScatter/README.md

 - Conversion to C++ with Cuda by Michael Wagener (m.wagener@fz-juelich.de).

 # Current state
-The software is still under development but the source here is functional but some input parameter settings may not produce the desired output.
+The software is still under development but the source here is functional.
+Some input parameter settings may not produce the desired output.

 There is no Cuda Windows library available for the currently used compiler.
 Therefore no GPU support for the windows platform available.
 The program will use only all found CPU-Cores for the maximum number of threads.

-**Informations for users from the ECNS2023**
-Currently the GUI is reworked but not finished.
-And I want to write some interfaces for the essential functions.
-If this is done, I'll upload the code here.

 # Documentation
 The documentation provided here might have older screenshots.
+Except the SasScatter2-Internals.tex and .pdf, this document is up to date.

-Not all implemented features are documented at the moment.
+Not all implemented features are documented in the SasScatter2-Userdoc.tex and .pdf at the moment.
 Inline source documentation will be added.

 The document HyperSeries_SI_rev.pdf is the Supporting Information for the Scientific Report (https://www.nature.com/articles/s41598-023-27558-8).